jh2010/School_District_Analysis/README.md

 The report shows a "NaN" for the ninth-grade math and reading scores.
 This will not affect the average math and reading scores for all ninth graders in the    district.

 #### Scores by school spending
-The school spending range for Thomas High School remains affected after replacing the ninth grade math and reading scores.
+The school spending range for Thomas High School remains unaffected after replacing the ninth grade math and reading scores.
 ###### School spending ranges before replacing ninth grade scores with NaNs
 ![image_name](https://github.com/jh2010/School_District_Analysis/blob/master/images/school_spending_ranges_before.png)